-The four groups of the CI programme are all members of the recently launched Finnish Centre of Excellence in Computational Inference Research (COIN), and the objectives of the programme are closely intertwined with those of COIN.
+The four groups of the CI programme are all members of the Finnish Centre of Excellence in Computational Inference Research (COIN), and the objectives of the programme are closely intertwined with those of COIN.

 The main objective of CI is to develop methods for transforming the data produced by the current data revolution into useful information.
 The key methodology for achieving this goal is statistical and computational inference based on the data.
 The emphasis is on large data collections and computationally demanding modelling and inference algorithms.
 Our mission is to push the boundary towards both more complex problems, requiring more structured data models, and towards extremely rapid inference.
 We plan to address a set of carefully chosen interdisciplinary “grand challenge” -level problems with high societal impact where solving the data intensive problems requires novel methodologies that can only result from combining the expertise of separate subfields.

 Our mission brings up four partially overlapping methodological focus areas:

 Learning of massive data-driven models

 - This area, where our groups have a particularly strong track record, is about how to learn efficiently effective models from data.
 In the future we wish to further scale up our methods to “big data” problems involving massive data sets that may even require new, incremental or sub-polynomial methodological approaches.

 Learning from multiple sources